Student Activities Policies

 All imprinted items (e.g., hats, shirts, uniforms, glassware) must be approved by the Director of Student Centers, Activities, and Events or designee before a product is ordered and/or produced.
-The full name of the recognized student group must be clearly identified on all imprinted items.
+The full name or acronym of the recognized student group must be clearly identified on all imprinted items.

 Violations of this policy (i.e. unauthorized imprinting of items or sales outside authorized areas) may result in the merchandise being confiscated and a referral to the University Conduct Process or Student Group Conduct Process.
 Unauthorized purchases of imprinted items will not be approved for reimbursement by the University, and all costs incurred by the student will be the sole responsibility of the student.